 - Volunteer Action Counts branding

-Among the UN documents prepared to develop the post-2015 agenda, the ones below are those which mention volunteerism and support its integration in the new agenda.
+Among the UN documents related to the development of the post-2015 agenda, the ones below are the most important mentioning volunteerism and supporting its integration in the new agenda.

 - A million voices: The World We Want.
 A sustainable future with dignity for all